jefferyharrell/Captioner/DETAILED_SPEC.md

 ## Extensibility & Future Enhancements
 - **Easy to add:** Upload, delete, search, or ML-based auto-captioning endpoints.
 - **Photo model and API are designed to accept new metadata fields and features with minimal rework.
-The photo's `hash` is the only primary key; `filename` is metadata.
+The photo's `hash` is the primary key; `filename` is metadata.
 - **Nothing is hard-coded to the name "Captioner"; renaming is painless.

 ---